tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 expected: <startDate>, got <endDate>
 ```
 - obvious canned value
-  - conventions for common values can ensure that it stands out???
+  - conventions for common values can ensure that it stands out
 - tracer object
   - dummy object that has no supported behaviour of its own, except to describe its role when something fails.
   - Jmock can accept a name when creating a mock object that will be used in failure reporting.
 However, where there's more than one mock object of the same type, jMock insists that they are named to avoid confusion.